tzachiazo1/yoshi/website/versioned_docs/version-4.x/editor-flow/cli-API.md

 sidebar_label: CLI API
 ---

-The Yoshi Flow Editor CLI allows you to start, build, test and lint application.
+The Yoshi Flow Editor CLI allows you to start, build, test and lint your application.

 To get a list of the available CLI commands, run the following command inside your project directory: `yoshi-flow-editor --help`